Skip Navigation

 Enhanced Strategies for Learning Success

 The School for Social Work and the Office of Disability Services collaborate closely during the summer and throughout the year to assure that all students have full access to the curriculum.
-Any SSW student may access support from our Learning Specialist, Jeannette Landrie, to enhance their learning and organizational skills, such as developing new strategies for goal setting, prioritization, time management, reading, writing, project management, pacing, focus, retention, presentations, group work, etc. Individual sessions and group sessions may be offered.
-You can also read up on some organizational strategies here.
+All graduate students, including SSW students, may request support from ODS to enhance their learning and organizational skills, such as developing new strategies for goal setting, prioritization, time management, reading, writing, project management, pacing, focus, retention, presentations, group work, etc. You can also read up on some organizational strategies here.

 Students who have been out of school for several years and away from the process of using disability accommodations or specialized learning and organizational strategies are encouraged to seek consultation before starting the program to determine how best to prepare for re-entry to an academic setting.
 Many students find that the academic demands of graduate study require new or enhanced strategies for learning.
 Making efforts to strengthen/upgrade your studying, writing, reading and organizational skills before beginning graduate school will prove to be very beneficial.